sherbahadurpun/sherbahadurpun/README.md

 ###

 <p align="left">My name is Sher Bahadur Pun.
-I am Frontend Developer and Freelancer.</p>
+I am a front-end developer and a freelancer.</p>

 ###